 Dr. Dale E. Kempter ~ Albuquerque

-Recipient of the New Mexico Music Commission’s 2017 Platinum Music Award, Dr. Dale Kempter has been involved for over fifty years with the Albuquerque Youth Symphony.
+Dale Kempter (1930-2018) was recipient of the New Mexico Music Commission’s 2017 Platinum Music Award.
+He was involved for over fifty years with the Albuquerque Youth Symphony.
 At the end of the 2001-2002 season Dale Kempter resigned as conductor of the AYS, a position he held for 37 years.
 Dale Kempter continues to serve the AYS Program as Music Director Laureate.

 Under Dale Kempter’s leadership, the AYS has performed in Mexico, Canada, England, Denmark, Norway, Germany, the Czech Republic, Austria, Hungary, Spain, twelve states in the U.S., and twenty-six New Mexico communities.
 The Albuquerque Youth Symphony Program, which now includes over 600 students in 13 ensembles, has earned the acclaim of music educators from all over the United States.